mbr4477/blog/content/blog/2021/10/01/coding-ml-tips.md

 See previous discussion under said notebook rant.
 When used with GitHub, you get code backup and change tracking.
 Use branches.
 Ruin your model by trying to change up the architecture?  `git checkout before-i-messed-it-up`.

 # Use PyTorch Lightning
 PyTorch is nice for customizing models and training loops.
 The simplicity you can get from Keras (and therefore TensorFlow) might seem cool, but why not have PyTorch *and* that convenience?
 PyTorch Lightning is awesome and makes logging, training, testing, checkpoint loading, GPU usage, and really just about everything so much easier.
-[Look it up.](https://www.pytorchlightning.ai/)
+[Check it out!](https://www.pytorchlightning.ai/)

 # Find a Code Formatter and Tell Your IDE to Run It on Save
 I use `black`, and VS Code formats my file every time I hit save.
 This does wonders for keeping your code organized, readable, and consistent.
 It makes me like looking at my code.